shuhaowu/shuhaowu.github.com/posts/013-software_is_easy.md

 I encourage you to read it, as it is a fairly interesting read.

-The article gave us some convincing arguments about why hardware is difficult, the primary of which is that hardware development takes time and money.
-When "change consume real [and] physical resources", there is no room for errors and errors are expensive and sometimes even dangerous.
+The article gave us some convincing arguments about why hardware is difficult, the main one being that hardware development takes time and money.
+When "change consume[s] real [and] physical resources", there is no room for errors and errors are expensive and sometimes even dangerous.

 As an aerospace engineering student, I can definitely appreciate this point.